-Sunflowers are known for evoking a feeling of positivity because of their large, yellow blooms.
-They stand tall—taller than many other garden blooms—and always seem to perk up our moods.
-You may already be a fan of these familiar sunny flowers, but did you know that sunflowers can grow up to 12 feet tall in as little as six months, or how tall the current world-record holder is?
-Check out these and other fun facts about amazing sunflowers:
+The large and colorful flower heads of the common sunflower (Helianthus annuus L.) have been known to make us smile.
+They stand tall—taller than most other garden bloomers—and always seem to perk up our mood.
+You might already be a fan of these familiar sunny flowers, but did you know that sunflowers can grow upwards of 12 feet tall or how tall the current world-record holder is?

-The giant flower on sunflowers is actually made up of many tiny blooms.
-The center of the sunflower, where the seeds develop, is made up of tiny blossoms that bees absolutely love.
+- The giant flowerhead is comprised of many tiny blooms.
+The center of the sunflower, where the seeds develop, contains tiny blossoms that bees love.

-Sunflowers typically grow between 5 and 12 feet tall (not counting cute little dwarf sunflowers.)
-They can reach full height in as little as six months.
+- Sunflowers typically grow between 5 and 12 feet tall (not counting cute little dwarf sunflowers).

-At the bud stage, sunflowers exhibit a unique trait called heliotropism, with which the bud of the sunflower faces the sun at all times throughout the day, starting the day facing east and ending it facing west.
+- At the bud stage, sunflowers exhibit a unique trait called heliotropism, where the sunflower face turns toward the sun at all times throughout the day, starting the day facing east and ending it facing west.

 - The French word for sunflower is tournesol, which translates literally to "turned sun," referring to the plant's ability to turn itself to face the sun.